Kong/docs.konghq.com/app/deck/guides/kong-enterprise.md

+---
-# decK and Kong Enterprise
+title: decK and Kong Enterprise
+---

 All features of decK work with open-source and enterprise versions of Kong.